davidkorea/linux/5_linux_virtualization/012_k8s_basic.md

 ### 3. Scheduler
 The Scheduler which schedules your apps (assigns a worker node to each deployable component of your application)
 ### 4. Controller Manager
 The Controller Manager which performs cluster-level functions, such as replicating components, keeping track of worker nodes, handling node failures, and so on.
 The single Controller Manager process currently combines a multitude of controllers performing various reconciliation tasks.
 Eventually those controllers will be split up into separate processes, enabling you to replace each one with a custom implementation if necessary.
-The list of these controllers includes the
+The list of these controllers includes:
 - **Replication Manager** (a controller for ReplicationController resources)
   - ReplicationController could be thought of as an **infinite loop**无限循环, where in each iteration, the controller finds the number of pods matching its pod selector and compares the number to the desired replica count.
     ![](https://i.loli.net/2019/05/16/5cdd11a1f073128616.png)